Airship Glossary

 See Bulk sending.

-Custom Events are events that indicate that a user performed a predefined action, such as adding an item to a shopping cart, viewing a screen, or clicking an Unsubscribe button.
-Custom Events can trigger Automation, including Sequences and Scenes.
-You can code them into your app or website, or send them to Airship from an external source using the Custom Event API.
-Custom Events contain properties that you can use to personalize messages.
+Custom events are events that indicate that a user performed a predefined action, such as adding an item to a shopping cart, viewing a screen, or clicking an Unsubscribe button.
+Custom events can trigger Automation, including Sequences and Scenes.
+You can code them into your app or website, or send them to Airship from an external source using the Custom Events API.
+They can contain properties that you can use to personalize messages.

 See Custom Events.